Bouni/max-cube-protocol/L-Message.md

 ### Actual Temperature (HeaterThermostat)

-If a HeaterThermostat is in 'auto' mode, and it isn't in a room with a WallMountedThermostat, the actual temperature is returned at offset 9.
-This appears to be updated only when the valve moves, although switching modes might also work.
+If a HeaterThermostat is in 'auto' mode, the actual temperature is sometimes returned at offset 9.
+This seems to only appear when the valve moves, although switching modes might also work.
+In adition, if the HeaterThermostat is in a room that has a linked WallMountedThermostat, this shows the temperature measured by the WallMountedThermostat instead.

     9       Actual Temperature  1           205